0xGingi/yuna-ai/README.md

 docker pull 0xgingi/yuna-ai:cuda  # For nvidia gpu
 ```

-Run the docker container (Don't Forget to change your device in "~/yuna-ai/static/config.json"):
+Run the docker container (Don't Forget to change your device to "cpu" or "cuda" in "~/yuna-ai/static/config.json"):

 CPU:
 ```